AhmedBenyahia/aws-codeBuild-bitbucket-pipeline/README.md

 + Set the aws account credentials in the `config.json` file.
 There is a simple example named `config-exemple.json`
 + Replace `"< Put Your Code Build Project Name Here>"` with the name of the aws CodeBuild Project in `codebuild.pipe.js` file.
 + Note:  Don't forget to enable pipelines in repository setting.

+## What can be improved

++ A more detailed error messages when the build fail
++ Support for deployment if enabled.